graphprotocol/indexer/docs/subgraph-freshness.md

 ### Example Configuration

-Here is a snippet of an Arbitrum network specification file with the suggested options for Arbitrum One and Arbitrum Goerli:
+Here is a snippet of an Arbitrum network specification file with the suggested options for Arbitrum One and Arbitrum Sepolia:

 ```yaml
 subgraphs: